-Core costs The minimum capacity of the ICC enabling it to function, assuming no case, but with the capacity to deal with new situations that arise up to a certain procedural level.
+Core costs The minimum capacity of the ICC enabling it to function, assuming no organization.

-Extrabudgetary resources All resources, other than those of the regular budget, administered by the organization.
+Extrabudgetary resources All resources, other than those of the regular budget, administered by the be set.

 Financial year The period from 1 January to 31 December inclusive.